KordianD/robot/README.md

     python app.py

-## Add robot task to infun server:
-Add "robot" folder to

-    server/src/main/resources/tasks/
+## Windows
+Create COM ports for each robot
+Add the robot COM ports addresses to `mac_addresses.py` Remember to check if ports for both servers are open.
+Run commands:

+    cd src

+    python app.py

 # General

 This project uses `flask` as a web framework.
-The default port which is mapped is `5000`.
+The default port `5000`, you can change it using `--port N` command.
+In `config.py` you can change maximum robot speed.

 # Development